FacetBaths/stock_man/VUMO_PROTOCOL.md

 ## 📋 VUMO STEPS WITH EVIDENCE REQUIREMENTS

+### PRE-STEP: Ensure all Node Servers are killed from testing.
+This prevents wasted time trying to start a dev server and getting an Adress In Use Error. backend is localhost:5000/ frontend is supposed to be localhost:3000/

 ### 1. ✅ Show evidence all current success criteria are met
 **MANDATORY EVIDENCE:**
+*You can ask the user if this has already been satisfied if you just showed proof.*
 - For each success criteria checkbox, provide SPECIFIC PROOF:
   - Code analysis: Show exact file paths, line numbers, function names
   - API testing: Show actual curl commands and JSON responses